psv-format/psv/README.md

 ### Difference from common pipe table syntax

 * No table alignment supported - This is a data format, not a display format
+* Focus on minimal complexity - This is to make it easier to test implementation and encourage adoption.

 ## Status